Genomicsplc/variantkey/README.md

     String containing a sequence of [nucleotide letters](https://en.wikipedia.org/wiki/Nucleic_acid_notation).

-## Binary file format for RSID-VariantKey index
+## Binary file format for VariantKey-rsID index

-The functions provided here allows fast search for RSID and VariantKey values from binary files made of adjacent constant-length binary blocks sorted in ascending order.
+The functions provided here allows fast search for rsID and VariantKey values from binary files made of adjacent constant-length binary blocks sorted in ascending order.

-The input binary files can be generated from a normalized VCF file using the `resources/tools/rsvk.sh`.
+The input binary files can be generated from a normalized VCF file using the `resources/tools/vkhexbin.sh`.
 The VCF file can be normalized using the `resources/tools/vcfnorm.sh` script.

 The `rsvk.bin` file contains adjacent 12 bytes (96 bit) binary blocks with the following structure: